Conservation Education Curriculum

 Indoor and outdoor, year-round activities can be found in the Youth Guide (10.1MB).
 The Educator Guide (11.3MB) is filled with resources to help teachers lead students in wildlife and habitat investigations.

-Guides specifically designed for Homeschool ( bytes) and Nonformal Education (1.5MB) (such as nature centers, wildlife refuges and youth groups) are tailored to these settings.
+Guides specifically designed for Homeschool (1.3MB) and Nonformal Education (1.5MB) (such as nature centers, wildlife refuges and youth groups) are tailored to these settings.
 All four guides concentrate on wildlife observation, nature journaling, photography, enjoying and exploring the outside world, and investigating the treasures of the National Wildlife Refuge System - or your backyard or local park wildlife area.

-Written, field-tested and evaluated by environmental educators, biologists, teachers and consultants, these guides include such elements as using the Internet as a conservation tool and new scientific information about today's conservation challenges, including climate change and its impact on wetland habitat.
+Written, field-tested and evaluated by environmental educators, biologists, teachers and consultants, these guides include such elements as using the Internet as a conservation tool and new scientific information about today's conservation challenges, including climate change and its impacts on wetland habitat.
 They are multi-culturally relevant and incorporate information to stimulate students' interest in careers in nature.

 While specifically written to address the needs of students in grades 5-8, activities encourage all students to engage with their natural world and develop a deeper appreciation of natural resources.
 The curriculum and activities meet National Science Education Content Standards, North American Association for Environmental Education (NAAEE) Guidelines for Learning, and National Visual Arts education standards for children in grades K-12, and other educational standards.
 The curriculum gives students - and educators - an opportunity to investigate what is fun, unique and mysterious about waterfowl and wetlands in North America.

 Many Junior Duck Stamp State Coordinators also have state-specific program materials to help students explore the fascinating world of waterfowl and wetlands.
 Some states have items and exhibits that students and their families and communities may be able to borrow.
 National wildlife refuges and other wildlife areas make great outdoor classrooms and have events and activities that will increase your learning experience.
+We also offer an online waterfowl identification guide that will help you learn about ducks, geese and swans in North America, whether you find them on a refuge or in your local city pond.